ABGEO/ABGEO/README.md

 #### :information_source: About me

-I am a Software Engineer, having over 4 years of experience in Back-End development, from [Georgia](https://en.wikipedia.org/wiki/Georgia_(country)) 🇬🇪.
+I am a Software Engineer, having solid experience in Back-End development, from [Georgia](https://en.wikipedia.org/wiki/Georgia_(country)) 🇬🇪.
 I am the author and maintainer of several PHP libraries and Drupal modules.
 My Library [gen-md](https://github.com/ABGEO/gen-md) is a [winner of the PHP Innovation Award](https://www.phpclasses.org/winners/year/2020#winners-2020-08-01).